 “Life is all about Jesus and his love for you.
 Can you think of anything more amazing than that?” – @JudahSmith

 Jesus is the centrality of all of life.
 You and I are the focus of his affection.
-NOTHING is more crucial and critical in all of life.
-The thoughts, joy and love he has for us is greater than anything we could ever imagine.
+NOTHING is more crucial or critical in all of life.
+The thoughts, joy, and love he has for us are greater than anything we could ever imagine.

 “Make room for God in your life… He’s about to do something greater than you can imagine and better than you deserve.” – @chadcveach

 This ministered to me about carving out “God space” in my life so that God can invade.
-The things he wants to do is great than I can ever dream and better than what I needed.
+The things he wants to do is great then I can ever dream of and better than what I needed.
 He is up to something big